 As an end result, more and more seniors could require physical therapy along with other rehabilitative services.
 A range of health plans are addressing the problem by following up with seniors to confirm their wellbeing and help connect them to the services they require to restore their strength.
 Interestingly, up to 20% of an older adult’s muscle mass can be lost by just not walking for up to five days, according to physical therapist Sabaa Mundia.

 Before jumping into a new exercise program, however, it is vital that seniors first schedule a consultation with the physician for a full exam and tips about safe, ability-appropriate exercise.
 Then, make a plan to assist the seniors in your life to stick with a more healthy lifestyle which includes regular exercise.

-Let JFS Care, the home care division of Jewish Family Services, help the seniors that you know stay as engaged and physically active as possible to enhance senior strength post-pandemic.
+As a trusted Brentwood home care agency, JFS Care helps the seniors that you know stay as engaged and physically active as possible to enhance senior strength post-pandemic.
 Our care providers are always readily available to offer the motivation and encouragement to help older adults make physical exercise a routine part of every day.
 We can also provide transportation and accompaniment to exercise classes, the gymnasium, the pool – wherever and whenever an older adult would like to go.
 Sometimes, just adding in a daily walk with one of our friendly caregivers can make a world of difference in how seniors feel!

 Contact our Brentwood home care agency at (213) 383-2273 for a free in-home consultation for more information on how we can help.
 Visit our Service Area page for a full list of the communities we serve.